Prehistoric sites in Serbia: Mesolithic

-Lepenski Vir is a mesolithic archaeological site of the Iron Gates culture, near Donji Milanovac, dating to 7000 BC with the peak of culture in 5300–4800 BC.
+Lepenski Vir is a Mesolithic archaeological site of the Iron Gates culture, near Donji Milanovac, dating to 7000 BC with the peak of culture in 5300–4800 BC.
 Numerous piscine sculptures and peculiar architecture are testimony to a rich social and religious life led by the inhabitants and the high cultural level of these early Europeans.
 It is assumed that the people of Lepenski Vir culture represent the descendants of the early European population of the Brno-Předmost hunter gatherer culture from the end of the last ice age.
 Archeological evidence of human habitation of the surrounding caves dates back to around 20,000 BC.
 The first settlement on the low plateau dates back to 7000 BC, a time when the climate became significantly warmer.
 Seven successive settlements were discovered on the Lepenski Vir site, with the remains of 136 residential and sacral buildings dating from 6500 to 5500 BC.
-Among other finds are the many characteristic sculptures, The sculptures can be separated into two distinct categories, one with simple geometric patterns and the other representing humanoid figures.
+Among other finds are many characteristic sculptures, which can be separated into two distinct categories, one with simple geometric patterns and the other representing humanoid figures.
 The latter are the most interesting.
 All of these figural sculptures were modelled in a naturalistic and strongly expressionistic manner.
 Only the head and face of the human figures were modelled realistically, with strong brow arches, an elongated nose, and a wide, fish-like mouth.
 Hair, beard, arms and hands can be seen on some of the figures in a stylized form.
 Many fish-like features can be noticed.
 Along with the position which these sculptures had in the house shrine, they suggest a connection with river gods.